 If you’re accused of benefit fraud you may be invited to an interview, usually with the specific details being withheld, or you may receive a summons to court.
 The alleged offence could range from failing to report employment status to failing to report a change in eligibility status.

 The following list show types of benefits that are commonly falsely claimed:

-Before attending an interview or court summons you should consult a solicitor.
-After your solicitor has obtained the exact details of the fraud it may be that an interview is not appropriate.
+Before attending an interview or court summons you should consult a lawyer.
+After your lawyer has obtained the exact details of the fraud it may be that an interview is not appropriate.

-Our lawyers will advise on the best course of action while gathering all the evidence to argue your case.
-We’ll ensure your position is protected to ensure the best possible outcome.
+Our lawyers advise on the best course of action while gathering all the evidence to argue your case.
+We ensure your position is protected to ensure the best possible outcome.

-Call us today and speak to one of our expert solicitors who will provide you with all the important information that you need.
+Call us today and speak to one of our expert lawyers who provide you with all the important information that you need.